MantisSub/batchstitcher/README.md

 ### From source

-Install your favourite version of Python 3 (3.8 or higher).
+Install your favourite version of Python 3 (Python 3.8 or higher).
+See https://www.python.org/downloads/

-If you're on macOS and install Python via homebrew, you might have to install python-tk along with your Python 3 installation.
+If you're on macOS and install Python via homebrew, you might have to install python-tk separately.

 ```
-brew install python@3.10
+brew install python@3.11
-brew install python-tk@3.10
+brew install python-tk@3.11
 ```

 Download or clone the repository, then start batchsticher.py from the command line.